informalsystems/tendermint-rs/README.md

 PATCH version for features, improvements, and fixes.

 We use the same version for all crates and release them collectively.

-If you are using the v0.23.x series of tendermint-rs, however, **please pin your dependencies to a specific patch version**.
-We may need to introduce breaking changes to this series in patches (e.g. if critical security updates require it), but we will do our best to avoid doing so.

 ## Documentation